Industrial Ventilation - 4. Fans

-- If the particulate load in the exhaust air is high or when material is handled, the normal selection would be a radial centrifugal fan.
+- If the particulate load in the exhaust air is high or when material is handled, the selection of a radial centrifugal fan is preferred.

-- If the exhaust air contains explosive or flammable material, spark resistant construction (explosion proof motor if the motor is in the air stream) should be selected to conform to the standards of the National Fire Protection Association and provincial governmental regulations.
+- If the exhaust air contains explosive or flammable material, spark-resistant construction (explosion-proof motor if the motor is in the air stream) should be selected to conform to the standards of the National Fire Protection Association and jurisdictional government legislation.

-- If the exhaust air contains corrosive contaminants, a protective coating or special materials of construction (stainless, fibreglass, etc.) may have to be used in construction of the fan and motor.
+- If the exhaust air contains corrosive contaminants, a fan with a protective coating or made of special materials (stainless, fibreglass, etc.) may have to be used.

 - Fan size should be determined by performance requirements.
 Inlet size and location, fan weight and ease of maintenance also must be considered.
 The most efficient fan size may not fit the physical space available.

 - On packaged fans, the motor is furnished and mounted by the manufacturer (direct-drive).
 On larger units, the motor is mounted separately and coupled directly to the fan or indirectly by a belt drive.

 - Direct-drive fans offer a more compact assembly and assure constant fan speed.
 Fan speeds are limited to available motor speeds.
 Capacity is set during construction.

 - Belt drive fans offer flexibility in the adjustment of the fan speed.
 The speed can be changed by altering the drive ratio.
 This flexibility may be important in some applications where there is the need to provide for changes in system capacity or pressure requirements determined by modifications of the process, hood design, equipment location or air cleaning equipment.